 Love by the numbers

-For Jerusalem Day, the Central Bureau of Statistics has provided some interesting data about our capital.
-In 2019, Jerusalem continued to grow and now has 942,800 inhabitants, by far the largest city in Israel and reason to rejoice!
+The Central Bureau of Statistics has provided some interesting data about our capital.
+Jerusalem continues to grow and according the most recent counting now has 942,800 inhabitants, by far the largest city in Israel and reason to rejoice!
 Sixty-two percent of Jerusalem’s residents are Jewish and 38% are Arab.

 Jerusalem’s population is relatively young compared to the Israeli average (remember the prophecy): 33.5% of the population are less than 14 years old, compared to around 20% in Haifa and 18.5% in Tel Aviv (which everyone thinks is a “young city”).
 In contrast, the proportion of the older population is lower than in the other major cities.
 Only 9.2% of Jerusalem’s residents are of the older generation, compared with 20.4% in Haifa and 15.2% in Tel Aviv.